elusivecodes/FrostDateTime/README.md

 - `DateTime.fromTimestamp(timestamp, options?)`: create from seconds since the UNIX epoch
 - `DateTime.now(options?)`: create the current time

+For constructor strings, an explicit `Z` or numeric offset defines the instant.
+Passing a different `options.timeZone` changes only how that instant is represented.
+Supported unzoned ISO forms are interpreted as wall time in the requested or default time zone:

+- `yyyy`
+- `yyyy-MM`
+- `yyyy-MM-dd`
+- `yyyy-MM-dd HH:mm[:ss[.fraction]]`
+- `yyyy-MM-ddTHH:mm[:ss[.fraction]]`

+Omitted month and day fields default to `1`, and omitted time fields default to local midnight.
+Other accepted string shapes are parsed through `Date.parse()`; unzoned results are likewise interpreted as local wall time in the requested or default time zone.

 ```js
 const now = new DateTime();
 const fromMillis = new DateTime(1711152000000);